 9 April, 2017: Just finished this square painting (below), the first for some time in acrylics on stretched canvas.
 It is called ‘Windblown’, and signifies a bright shiny day with a strong wind blowing in the New England region of New South Wales.
 Hope this painting makes viewers as happy as I was when viewing the finished work!!
 It is quite big – 92 x 92cm.
 Presently for sale on Bluethumb for $650.00 (Aust).
 Or deal with the artist direct by way of the Contact page.

 17 April: Today I finished off another painting using acrylic on stretched canvas, this time a rectangular one.
 It is called ‘Evening Clouds’.
 Here it is after the final touch-up.
-For sale on Bluethumb or via my contact page.
+For sale at my November exhibition in Armidale.
 More details in thumbnail section below.

 30 April: ‘Evening at Chaffey Dam’ finally finished.
 It is quite big, 122 cm high x 91 cm wide For sale to local New England buyers for around $800.00 – hand delivered.
 Discussions invited via contact page.

 12 May ‘Incoming Tide, Shark Bay, WA’ has been quite a challenge, but at last I am happy with it.
-It will be for sale at the NEGS Armidale Art Exhibition from 8 to 10 September.
-Size: 92 x 92cm.
-Hope you can come along!
+For sale also on Bluethumb.

 A selection of Meg’s paintings can usually be viewed at Armidale Art Gallery, The Mall, Armidale, NSW, Australia, or contact the artist through the Contact page.
 Alternatively, interested locals can ‘phone Meg Vivers on (02) 6775 2242 to arrange a private viewing.